 The session at GLS 11 consisted of three parts.
 First we provided some minimal background on the topic of Dark Souls and engaged in an abbreviated review of the LP videos on YouTube, tracing Moses's progression through the game thus far, and highlighting some key moments in his learning as he has negotiated the Kingdom of Lordran.
-Following this, we conducted a live recording of a new episode of "Prepare to Suffer with Paul & Mo."
+Following this, we conducted a live recording of a new episode of Prepare to Suffer with Paul & Mo.
 To conclude the session, we opened up the room for discussion.
-Since we accidentally started the session half an hour early, we recorded an additional episode for the LP after our conversation with conference attendees.
+Since we accidentally started the session half an hour early, we recorded an additional episode for the LP after our conversation with conference attendees had come to a natural conclusion.

 In the session, we explored the details of Moses's progress through Dark Souls up until the current point in the game.
 Topics discussed included: learning the controls, Dark Souls combat tactics, understanding the weapons system, and development of geographic awareness in Lordran.
-Particular attention was given to the dynamic of game discovery and what it meant for Paul and Moses to look at this LP as well-played through the lens of DeK-oven's The Well-Played Game, and in the context of their shared experiences with other games.
+Particular attention was given to the dynamic of game discovery and what it meant for Paul and Moses to look at this LP as well-played through the lens of DeKoven's The Well-Played Game, and in the context of their shared experiences with other games.
 One audience member also asked about more traditional narrative lenses for giving a game a close read.
 Paul noted that reading the literal narrative of Dark Souls is somewhat complex since there is very little direct exposition in the game, with the story embedded instead in item descriptions, snippets of optional dialogue, and the character of the environment itself.
+This is point that has been mentioned numerous times over the course of the LP as moments of discovery have given rise to brief conversations about the story From Software is trying to tell, and even some limited speculation on the relevance of this story to the gameplay experience.
 We also provided an example of how Paul provides a soft form of coaching during play, pointing to this sort of game-play as a type of distributed cognitive activity.
-Paul suggested that Moses explore the area around Firelink Shrine for a potential path back to the Northern Undead Asylum, primarily because the lighting in the theater made it somewhat difficult to make out key details in some of the darker areas in the game like Blight Town, but also because he recognized an opportunity for this form of exploration that Moses might otherwise not have stumbled upon.
+In the first live episode, Paul suggested that Moses explore the area around Firelink Shrine for a potential path back to the Northern Undead Asylum, primarily because the lighting in the theater made it somewhat difficult to make out key details in some of the darker areas in the game like Blighttown, but also because he recognized an opportunity for this form of exploration that Moses might otherwise not have stumbled upon.